dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-oracledatabase.md

 Dapr uses a fixed key scheme with *composite keys* to partition state across applications.
 For general states, the key format is:
 `App-ID||state key`.
 The Oracle Database state store maps this key in its entirety to the KEY column.

-You can easily inspect all state stored with SQL queries against the STATE table.
+You can easily inspect all state stored with SQL queries against the `tableName` table, for example the STATE table.

 ## Time To Live and State Expiration
-The state store components supports Dapr's Time To Live logic that ensures that state cannot be retrieved after it has expired.
+The Oracle Database state store component supports Dapr's Time To Live logic that ensures that state cannot be retrieved after it has expired.
 See [this How To on Setting State Time To Live]({{< ref "state-store-ttl.md" >}}) for details.

-The Oracle Database does not have native support for a Time To Live setting.
+The Oracle Database does not have native support for a Time-To-Live setting.
 The implementation in this component uses a column called `EXPIRATION_TIME` to hold the time after which the record is considered *expired*.
-The values in this column is set only when a TTL was specified in Set request.
+The value in this column is set only when a TTL was specified in a `Set` request.
 It is calculated as the current UTC timestamp with the TTL period added to it.
-When state is retrieved through a call to Get, this component checks if it has the `EXPIRATION_TIME` set and if so it checks whether it is in the past.
+When state is retrieved through a call to `Get`, this component checks if it has the `EXPIRATION_TIME` set and if so, it checks whether it is in the past.
 In that case, no state is returned.

-The following operation therefore:
+The following operation :

 ```shell
 curl -X POST http://localhost:3500/v1.0/state \